 Finally I would strongly suggest you keep a notebook of your precognitive experiences, the events you have seen, when they occurred.
 With one golden rule, no matter how strange or peculiar the event is, you must write it down.
 Once you can prove these precognitive events are happening to you, please don’t share it openly with people.
 Find the right people who are like you.

-i-am-a-child-of-time asked: My husband has always had precognitive dreams, and to this day he experiences deja vu before an important event happens or an important decision is made.
+i-am-a-child-of-time said: My husband has always had precognitive dreams, and to this day he experiences deja vu before an important event happens or an important decision is made.
 He just had the strongest deja vu he's had in years yesterday.
 I also have deja vu, but I cannot seem to figure out if mine are correlated with any events in my life.
 I've been having short flashes of deja vu lately, after having several strong episodes in a row.
 I'm waiting to hear back on a life-changing new job--related?

 You’re most likely more aware of the dejavu during this period due to actively looking for signs that this job offer will come to fruition.